Telefonica/XAIoGraphs/docs/source/user_guide/explainability.md

 P(X_{s̅}|X_{s}) = P(X_{s̅})
 $$
  **LIDE does not rely on that assumption** but instead, directly estimates $P(X_{s̅}|X_{s})$ (thus the $v(S)$ needed to obtain the Shapley values).
-We won't delve into details, but, in order to to that estimation it relies on two
+We won't delve into details, but, in order to this estimation it relies on two
  hypotheses:
  - $Z'=h(X)=f(discretize(X))$, that is to say, dummy variables used for explanation are obtained from the discretized version of features X used by the black box model